provrb/Logicgate-Rootkit/docs/README.md

 sends its Windows machine globally unique identifier.
 The server attempts to read any client save data if the client was previously connected to the server by parsing a JSON save file and using this machine GUID as the key.
 This means that Client information can be saved.
-For example, a client's RSA private key can decrypt incoming requests on the server.
-This enforces consistency and ensures that anything encrypted with a Client public key is not lost when the C2 server or client disconnects.
+For example, a client's RSA private key such as the RSA public and private key pair.
+This enforces consistency and ensures that anything encrypted with is not lost when the C2 server or client disconnects.
 In conclusion, any crucial data is stored from a client and loaded on join.
 If not, the server saves the data to the JSON file.

 The server can request the client to perform actions on the remote host, and the client responds with details regarding this.
-An RSA key pair is used for encrypted communication and to encrypt and decrypt files on the remote host.
+Hybrid encryption is used.
+An AES key is exchanged alongside client and server RSA public keys.

 This write-up explains my experience making this project.